 Like white space characters, line terminator characters are used to improve source text readability and to separate tokens (indivisible lexical units) from each other.
 However, unlike white space characters, line terminators have some influence over the behaviour of the syntactic grammar.
 In general, line terminators may occur between any two tokens, but there are a few places where they are forbidden by the syntactic grammar.
 Line terminators also affect the process of automatic semicolon insertion (7.9).
 A line terminator cannot occur within any token except a StringLiteral.
-Any line terminators within a StringLiteral token must be preceded by an escape sequence.
+Line terminators may only occur within a StringLiteral token as part of a LineContinuation.